Save More, Stress Less

 The Countdown Method

-Let's say you're planning a trip to New York that will cost $500 and you have 10 months to save it.
+Let's say your goal is to save $700 and you have 10 months to save it.

-As Hayes explains it, you start by putting a single dollar in a mason jar.
-The next week, you put in $2, and the following week, you put in $3.
+As Hayes explains it, you start by setting aside a single dollar.
+The next week, set aside $2, and the following week, $3.
 Continue by adding an additional dollar each week.
-“By the end of the year, you'll have $1,378 to spend on Christmas or vacation—whatever you want to save for," says Hayes.
+"By the end of the year, you'll have $1,378 to spend on Christmas or vacation—whatever you want to save for," says Hayes.